-The white grape variety comes from Georgia.
-Synonyms are Colikouri, Kakhidzis Tsolikauri, Kobakhidzis Tsolikouri, Melkos Tsolikouri, Melkosse Tsolikouri, Melqos Tsolikauri, Obchuri Tsolikouri, Tsolikoouri, Tsolikouri Obchuri and Zolikouri.
-The late maturing vine produces full-bodied, acidic white wines with aromas of quince and pear, as well as storage potential, which are excellent for sparkling wine production.
-The variety is widespread throughout Georgia, mainly in the Imeretia region, but also in Mingrelia and Racha-Lechchumi.
+The white grape variety originates from Georgia.
+Synonyms are Colikouri, Kakhidzis Tsolikauri, Kokabhidsis Tsolikauri, Kobakhidzis Tsolikouri, Kokhidzis Tsolikouri, Melkos Tsolikouri, Melkosse Tsolikouri, Melqos Tsolikauri, Obchuri Tsolikouri, Obtchoura, Obtchouri Tzolikoouri, Tosilikouri Obcuri, Tsolikoouri, Tsolikouri Obchuri, Tzolikoouri and Zolikouri.
+The parentage is unknown.
+The late-ripening vine yields full-bodied, acidic white wines with aromas of quince and pears, as well as ageing potential, which are excellent for sparkling wine production.
+The variety is widespread throughout Georgia, mainly in the region of Imeretia, as well as in Mingrelia and Ratscha-Letschchumi.
 It is often blended with the Tsitska variety.
-In 2010, the variety covered a total of 7,903 hectares of vineyards in Georgia with a strong upward trend (Kym Anderson).
-Small stocks are also expected in Bulgaria and Ukraine.
-It occupies 86th place in the worldwide grape variety ranking.
+The variety occupied a total of 7,903 hectares of vineyards in Georgia in 2016.
+Small populations are also said to exist in Bulgaria and Ukraine.
+It is ranked 88th in the world grape variety ranking (Kym Anderson).

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien